torvalds/linux/Documentation/process/adding-syscalls.rst

     ...
     555   x32      xyzzy     __x32_compat_sys_xyzzy

-If no pointers are involved, then it is preferable to re-use the 64-bit system call for the x32 ABI (and consequently the entry in arch/x86/entry/syscalls/syscall_64.tbl is unchanged).
+If no pointers are involved, then it is preferable to reuse the 64-bit system call for the x32 ABI (and consequently the entry in arch/x86/entry/syscalls/syscall_64.tbl is unchanged).